D1-Cdac-project/USER_PROVIDER_SERVER/README.md

 npm start
 ```

-Once the server is running, it will be at ports:
+Once the server is running, it will be present:

 ```
 http://localhost:4000/